immcantation/presto/docs/examples/import.rst

 Importing Data
 ================================================================================

-Importing data from SRA, ENA or GenBank
+Importing data from SRA, ENA, or GenBank
 --------------------------------------------------------------------------------

-If you have download a data set from GenBank, SRA or ENA the format of the sequences headers are different from the raw Roche 454 and Illumina header format.
-As such, they may or may not be compatible with pRESTO, depending on how the headers have been modified by the sequence archive.
-The :ref:`ConvertHeaders` allow you to change incompatible header formats into the pRESTO format.
+If you have downloaded a data set from GenBank, SRA, or ENA, the format of the sequences headers are different from the raw Roche 454 and Illumina header format.
+As such, they may or may not be compatible with pRESTO (depending on how the headers have been modified by the sequence archive). :ref:`ConvertHeaders` allows you to change incompatible header formats into the pRESTO format.
 For example, to convert from SRA or ENA headers the :program:`sra` subcommand would be used: